urtadolg/React-Meals-Order-App/README.md

 ## React Hooks

-The following React Hooks is on this project:
+The following React Hooks are on this project:

 `useEffect()`: It is used to fetch meals data from database.
 The database used is Firebase;